by Albert Steg

 Is It bakelite?

 Some are, some aren’t.
 The browns and yellows should probably test as bakelite, while the translucent ones may be some other, newer plastic.
 But just because material is bakelite doesn’t make it precious.
 The colors here aren’t so dazzling, and the painted-on numerals tend to wear off.
-But they aren’t asking bakelite prices, either, so if you like ’em buy ’em!
-(But ask what size they are first – are the ones at upper left 1″ or 1.5″?)
+But they aren’t asking bakelite prices, either, so buy ’em if you like ’em!
+(But ask what size they are first – how can you tell from the picture?)

 Is It bakelite?

 Oh Yeah.
 An avid Florida collector, ‘Backgammonista’ put together this terrific combination of matching carved bakelite checkers, cups, and 1.5″ cube with a brand-new Crisloid board and precision dice.
-While $1499 may seem steep, she might have done even better selling these items separately: the cube alone would likely fetch $350, and that particular carved checker set should go for more than $500 these days.
+While $1499 may seem steep, she might have done even better selling these items separately: the cube alone would likely fetch $350, and that particular carved checker set might go for well over $500 these days.

 Is It bakelite?

-By now you should be getting good at this: the yellow cube says yes, the chalk white says no. Crisloid did a nice job simulating the bakelite swirling style in that attractive red cup, but you could tell the difference between these cups and the ones in Item #6 with your eyes closed: bakelite cups are substantially heavier than the lightweight newer products.
+By now you should be getting good at this: the yellow cube says yes, the chalk white swirls say no. Crisloid did a nice job simulating the bakelite look in that attractive red cup, but you could tell the difference between these cups and the ones in Item #6 with your eyes closed: bakelite cups are substantially heavier than the lightweight newer products.
 The cube looks to be bakelite . . . but clashes a little with the cups.

 Is It bakelite?